-You can also use the master key to open the trunk.
+Use the master key to open the trunk lock.
+The valet key does not work in this lock

 To close the trunk, press down on the trunk lid.

 Keep the trunk lid closed at all times while driving to avoid damaging it, and to prevent exhaust gas from getting into the interior.
 See Carbon Monoxide Hazard, page 51.